Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 The SDK provides three clients.

 * `SearchIndexClient` for CRUD operations on indexes and synonym maps.
-* `SearchIndexerClient` for CRUD operations on indexers, data sources, and skillsets.
+* `SearchIndexerClient` for CRUD operations on indexers, date sources, and skillsets.
 * `SearchClient` for all document operations.

 #### Create a SearchIndexClient